vuongducphuong/documentation/content/applications/services/project/tasks/email_alias.rst

 .. image:: email_alias/email_dashboard_project.png
    :align: center
    :height: 300
-   :alt: View of the email alias chosen on the dashboard view in Odoo Project
+   :alt: View of the email alias chosen on the dashboard view in Leansoft Project